steppsr/time-temp-webpage/README.md

 > I saw an old photo of a time & temperature cable channel from when I was a kid recently.
 This is a
 > webpage to mimic that old cable channel... just for the fun and nostalgia of doing it.
 It will pull
 > data from a couple APIs and build a webpage for the time and temperature.
-Note: if you are from my
+Note: if you are from my town
 > and remember Channel 8, this is **not** an exact replica... don't come at me! :)

 ![](screenshot.png)